Jack Critchley: Local and state politics

-Upon returning from the war, Critchley gained employment with the South Australian Railways (SAR) at Peterborough (the renamed Petersburg), as a carpenter, and married Alice Cave on 6 August 1919.
+Upon returning from the war, Critchley gained employment with the South Australian Railways (SAR) at Peterborough (the renamed Petersburg) as a carpenter, and married Alice Cave on 6 August 1919.
 Joining the Australian Labor Party (ALP), he became president and then secretary of the local party committee, and was later the assistant secretary of the electorate committee for the federal Division of Grey.
 Critchley was an unsuccessful candidate for South Ward in the 1922 town council election, but went on to serve two terms – 1923–1924 and 1928–1929 as a councillor, and was an unsuccessful candidate for mayor in 1925.
-He was on the board of the local hospital, was president of the local sub-branch of the Returned Soldiers' Association (later the Returned Sailors’ and Soldiers’ Imperial League of Australia), and was a justice of the peace.
+He was on the board of the local hospital, was president of the local sub-branch of the Returned Soldiers' Association (later the Returned Sailors' and Soldiers' Imperial League of Australia), and was a justice of the peace.

 At the 1930 state election held on 5 April, Critchley contested the three-member seat of Burra Burra in the South Australian House of Assembly as an ALP candidate, and was elected first, alongside two other ALP candidates, with Critchley receiving 41 per cent of the votes.
 The election saw the ALP, under the leadership of Lionel Hill, resoundingly defeat the Liberal Federation under Richard Layton Butler.
 Labor had committed to address high unemployment, which Critchley had described during a speech at Jamestown on 27 March as "the biggest curse—second only to war".
-Critchley's first speech to the assembly was brief, and urged action on the provision of rations to unemployed men in country towns, praised government protection offered to railway employees providing evidence to the royal commission on railways, and was critical of the reforms to the railways by the American Chief Commissioner of SAR, William Alfred Webb.
+Critchley's first speech to the assembly urged action on the provision of rations to unemployed men in country towns, praised government protection offered to railway employees providing evidence to the royal commission on railways, and was critical of the reforms to the railways by the American Chief Commissioner of SAR, William Alfred Webb.